ECHILD-analyses/.github/profile/README.md

 [NHS England](https://www.england.nhs.uk/) and the [Office for National Statistics](https://www.ons.gov.uk/).

-### Contents of this GitHub organisation
+### Contents of this organisation

 All researchers using the [ECHILD research database](https://www.echild.ac.uk) are encouraged to share their analytical code.
 The
-ECHILD Analyses GitHub Organisation is a compilation of (forked) repositories of analytical code submitted by ECHILD research database users.
+ECHILD Analyses organisation is a compilation of (forked) repositories of analytical code submitted by ECHILD research database users.

 ### ✨ Contributing ✨